-Based on an entry in Colin Barrett’s collection of short stories “Young Skins” that stuck with Rowland since college, “Calm with Horses” is similarly impressive in following Arm around as he starts to see the place he’s called home in an entirely new light, coming to question his life – not necessarily the moral implications of his work, but the sustainability of it – and realizing of all the punches he’s taken, he may never recover from the one he never saw coming over time.
+Based on an entry in Colin Barrett’s collection of short stories “Young Skins” that stuck with Rowland since college, “Shadow of Violence” is similarly impressive in following Arm around as he starts to see the place he’s called home in an entirely new light, coming to question his life – not necessarily the moral implications of his work, but the sustainability of it – and realizing of all the punches he’s taken, he may never recover from the one he never saw coming over time.
 A graceful world-weary performance from Jarvis pairs well with the frenetic energy coming off of Keoghan and while there’s little doubt the town where Arm and Dympna make their rounds is dying, Rowland livens things up with evocative imagery of how the world has left the place behind, an innovative use of sound to let the audience inside Arm’s thinking, and of course, criminal activities that may ultimately have relatively low stakes but are made to feel as if they have life or death implications – and sometimes they actually do.

 What stuck with you about this story?